Building and Deploying Applications

 How to get a dedicated address (URL)

 If your application can accept http(s) requests and you need to access it externally, you'll need a dedicated address.
-To get a dedicated address, simply specify the port your application listens on in the "Ports" tab and restart the application — the address will appear below your application's name.
+To get a dedicated address, simply specify the port your application listens on in the "Web Address" tab and restart the application — the address will appear below your application's name.

 Important